-However, for buildings (excluding equipment attached to buildings) acquired on or after April 1, 2000, as well as equipment attached to buildings and structures acquired on or after April 1, 2016, depreciation is calculated using the straight-line method.
+However, for buildings (excluding equipment attached to buildings), as well as equipment attached to buildings and structures acquired on or after April 1, 2016, depreciation is calculated using the straight-line method.

 (3) Other intangible assets (excluding goodwill)

 Calculated using the straight-line method.